sapegin/grunt-webfont/Readme.md

 #### startCodepoint

-Type: `string` Default: `0xE001`
+Type: `integer` Default: `0xE001`

-Determine the starting codepoint used for the generated glyphs.
-Defaults to the start of the unicode private use area.
+Starting codepoint used for the generated glyphs.
+Defaults to the start of the Unicode private use area.

 ### Config Examples